argoproj/argo-events/api/sensor.md

 <p>

-Host refers to the smtp host url to which email is send
+Host refers to the smtp host url to which email is send.

 </p>